nordeim/FinAnalyst-Pro/docs/prompt-1.md

 ---

 Awesome job on your meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please meticulously plan and then create a complete working drop-in replacement file for those files that have the highlighted critical integration conflicts.

+---

+Awesome job on your meticulous review, analysis and planning!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously plan and then create complete working drop-in replacement file for all the files in `implementation_2.md` that need updating to incorporate your recommendation #3 below.
 Only generate the complete version of those files that need updating, and merge relevant patches after rigorously validating the patches for correctness and accuracy.

 ---